Amicable (Uncontested) Divorce

 An amicable divorce is also known more commonly as an uncontested or no contest divorce.
-Essentially in an amicable divorce, both parties are willing to discuss or agree on aspects of the divorce such as property distribution, child custody, and support payments.
+Essentially in an amicable divorce, both parties agree on aspects of the divorce such as property distribution, child custody, and support payments.
 Often times, the couple recognizes that they are better apart than together and are willing to come to agreeable terms with each other.
 Amicable divorces occur with couples who have been married a short time or those who have been married for over 20 years.

-Filling an amicable divorce isn’t just for those with limited property or a lack of joint ownership of assets.
+Filing an amicable divorce isn’t just for those with limited property or a lack of joint ownership of assets.
 Amicable divorces include settling matters regarding:

 - Child Custody